Covid-19 coronavirus crisis – tenant help

-Members are getting in touch with some highly distressing financial and business issues.
-The vast majority of households in the UK will suffer financial losses as a result of the virus, and some will be left with little or no income at all.
 Under the terms of the tenancy agreement the rent is still due as normal.
-However, we suggest working with your tenants to try to help them through this period if possible, particularly if they have a history of good payment in the past.
-Lenders may offer mortgage payment holidays and you might consider making use of this to help tenants experiencing financial difficulty.
+However, we have from the outset suggested working with your tenants to try to help them through this period if possible, particularly if they have a history of good payment in the past.

 Agents should discuss any coronavirus related rent arrears with their landlord clients to get their instructions.
 If the landlord wishes you to, you should follow your standard debt recovery procedure.